saurabhacellere/flink/docs/ops/state/large_state_tuning.md

 if a task manager is no longer available, a task that cannot return to its previous location *will not drive other recovering tasks out of their previous slots*.
 Our reasoning is that the previous slot can only disappear when a task manager is no longer available, and in this case *some* tasks have to request a new slot anyways.
 With our scheduling strategy we give the maximum number of tasks a chance to recover from their local state and avoid the cascading effect of tasks stealing their previous slots from one another.

+Allocation-preserving scheduling does not work with Flink's legacy mode.

 {% top %}